JGET

 The candidate generator is a bit more interesting.
 My dictionary is extremely constrained; we only want to consider items in the storage system.
 At most, we might be looking at perhaps 200 different types of items - which is quite a tiny dictionary.
 Because this is such a small space, it isn't prohibitively expensive to use the whole thing as our candidate set for every query.

-This doesn't make sense for Peter, as the number of words in his dictionary much bigger; on the order of several thousands.
+This doesn't make sense for Peter, as the number of words in his dictionary much bigger; on the order of several thousand.
 In that context, it's actually less work to generate candidates in the manner that he does - looking at words just 1 or 2 edits away.
 For us, for larger words, this would probably be worse than what we get currently.

 Another important consideration is that this should be a "live" corrector - meaning it should provide correction on incomplete words.
 Peter's version works on completed fragments.
 In practise, this means that the filtering he does - looking at only those candidates in the dictionary - is infeasible.
 In many cases, it would take more than 1 or 2 edits to turn a query into a valid item name.